A step-by-step walkthrough for creating a Telegram bot that queries real data from the Sai protocol. No prior bot experience needed!

 Security note: The .env file should NEVER be shared or committed to GitHub.
 If you use Git, add .env to your .gitignore file.

-The "GraphQL client" is code that talks to SAI's data API.
+The "GraphQL client" is code that talks to Sai's data API.
 Don't worry - we'll explain everything!

 What is GraphQL?